 Being %100 Pennsylvania Dutch, Shirley could never admit to making a mistake or being wrong in any way what so ever.
-As our current President does, whenever anything Shirley was working on went wrong, she immediately blamed someone else for the error.
+As former President Obama did, whenever anything Shirley was working on went wrong, she immediately blamed someone else for the error.

 I was working in the Press department and I decided to transfer into the Plateroom to learn something new and work second shift so I could play Ice Hockey or Golf during the day.
 My friend Debbie worked there and I knew we would get along well at work.
 Shirley worked Days and after a week of training I really wouldn’t have to deal with her much so I went for it.